JedWag/sigil-custom-icon-themes/README.md

 2. Rename the file to "custom_icon_theme.rcc."
 3. Place the renamed file into the Sigil preferences directory specific to your operating system.

+Download one of the .rcc files from Releases
+Rename it to "custom_icon_theme.rcc"
+Copy that file to your Sigil user preferences Folder:
+On macOS: "~/Library/Application Support/sigil-ebook/sigil/"
+On Windows: "%localappdata%\sigil-ebook\sigil\
+On Linux: "~/.local/share/sigil-ebook/sigil"

 For quick access to the Sigil preferences directory, open Sigil, head to the Preferences menu, and use the "Open Preferences Location" button found in the Preferences dialog's lower-left corner.

 After installation, launch Sigil, navigate to Preferences > Appearance, select the Icon Themes tab, choose your new theme, and restart Sigil to apply the changes.